cjacker/opensource-toolchain-stm32/README.md

 # Project templates
 Since there are a lot of different SDKs for STM32 and XX32, unified project templates is not exist, it depends on which programming language and library you use.

-Anyway, you can take below examples/demo codes as reference:
+Anyway, here list all libraries mentioned in this tutorial, you can take these examples/demo codes as reference to start your own project:

 - [libopencm3-miniblink](https://github.com/libopencm3/libopencm3-miniblink) for libopencm3
 - [stm32-hal-quickstart](https://github.com/David-OConnor/stm32-hal-quickstart) for rust stm32-hal.